AdobeDocs/campaign-classic-learn.en/help/acc/getting-started/targeting-profiles-in-a-workflow.md

 # Targeting profiles in a workflow

-Understand the use of Campaign workflow and learn how to target profiles in a workflow
+Understand the use of campaign workflows and learn how to target profiles in a workflow

 >[!VIDEO](https://video.tv.adobe.com/v/35614?quality=12)